mk-fg/reliable-discord-client-irc-daemon/README.md

 <a name=hdr-limitations></a>
 ## Limitations

-- Only user mentions sent from IRC are translated into discord tags (if enabled and with some quirks, see below) - not channels, roles, stickers, components or emojis.
+- Only user mentions and emojis sent from IRC are translated into discord tags (if enabled and with some quirks, see below) - not channels, roles, stickers, components, etc.

 - No support for sending attachments or embeds of any kind - use WebUI for that, not IRC.